 Overpacking is such a serious issue that people are selling anti-overpacking courses on the web and making money out of it.

-My opinion is that you don’t need to spend money in these.
-Save your money, follow the next FREE guidelines and you’ll be fine.
+My opinion is that you don’t need to spend money in these courses.
+Save your money and follow the next FREE guidelines and you’ll be fine.

 Be smart about what you pack.